-Kootenay National Park Visitor Information Centre open 7 days a week May 15 through October 12, 2015
+Kootenay National Park Visitor Information Centre open 7 days a week May Long Weekend through Thanksgiving.

 Kootenay National Park Visitor Information Centre is located in the Village of Radium Hot Springs just outside the park’s west boundary.

 The Kootenay Park Visitor Information Centre shares a building with Tourism Radium, the Radium Hot Springs Chamber of Commerce, the Radium Hot Springs Visitor Centre, and the Friends of Kootenay.

 The Kootenay National Park Visitor Information Centre Centre / Parks Canada Visitor Centre services; including backcountry reservations, national parks fishing licences, park information and pass sales.

 All visitors are required to purchase a daily or annual pass when visiting Canada’s national parks.
 Passes for Kootenay National Park may be purchased from any national park entry gate or visitor centre.
 User fees collected through pass sales help support park improvements, trail maintenance, interpretation programs and information services.

 In addition to selling passes and providing information about Kootenay National Park and the Columbia Valley, the Kootenay National Park Visitor Information Centre is home to a number of interpretive exhibits that illuminate the fascinating cultural and natural heritage of Kootenay National Park and the Columbia Valley with a special focus on the local Ktunaxa First Nations’ culture.